Ligularia (leopard plant) : planting, growing and care

 Ligularia stenocephala: botanical illustration

-Ligularia flower from July through to September–October.
+Flowering of Ligularia takes place from July through to September–October.

 Fruits (achenes) of Ligularia dentata (photo Σ64)

-Main Ligularia varieties
+Main ligularia varieties

 Ligularia stenocephala The Rocket - Leopard Plant